7. Chemical & Pharmaceutical

 burning fossil fuels e.g. acid rain from the oxides of sulfur and

-nitrogen, other air pollutants like carbon monoxide and soot-carbon
+nitrogen, other air pollutants like carbon monoxide, acidic gases, soot-carbon

 particulates.
 There is also the added problem of the safe disposal